Yarn Types : What Type of Yarn Suits Your Needs

 - Not as durable as wool yarns

-- Can’t be used on smaller needles without splitting the yarn and creating holes through itThis is especially important for items that get a lot of wear, like sweaters made with acrylic yarn, because over time, the item will start to fall apart if the needle size or type isn’t changed.
+- Needles smaller than size 13 will split the yarn and create holes through it.
+This is especially important for items that get a lot of wear, like sweaters made with acrylic yarn, because over time the item will start to fall apart if the needle size isn’t appropriate.

-- Doesn’t have quite the same “hand” (feel) as other fibers such as cotton or linen, which some people prefer
+- Doesn’t have the same “hand” (feel) as other fibers such as cotton or linen, which some people prefer

 Uses of Acrylic Yarn

-This yarn is perfect for making sweaters, blankets, and other wearable items.
+Acrylic yarn is perfect for making sweaters, blankets, and other wearable items.

 5. Alpaca